III. Bronze Age China

 Warrior cultures force fertility cultures underground

-Lots of Evidence for indigenous origination
+Abundance of Evidence for indigenous origination

-Longshan vs. Shang ancestor worship
+Longshan vs. Shang ancestor worship: Family vs. State

-Chapter 24: Bronze Age Power vs. Paleolithic Fertility
+14: Bronze Age Power vs. Paleolithic Fertility

-Phallus power vs. Vaginal fertility cultures
+State Phallus power vs. Taoist Vaginal fertility

-Taoism Paleolithic not Neolithic
+Roots of Taoism Paleolithic, not Neolithic

 Origination of Chinese ideograms, i.e. writing, during the Shang

-The Chinese Language
+The Chinese Language?

-Wordless message of The Journey
+Wordless message of Journey to the West

 Shang Bronze work unsurpassed

-The Khorat Culture of Southeast Asia: 4000 - 1500 BC
+The Khorat Culture of Southeast Asia: 4000 - 1500 BCE

 Influence of Khorat culture on Neolithic China